2022 Creative Enquiry

 Creative Enquiry Presentations: exploring ‘caritas’ through creative or artistic media

-Creative Enquiry was first introduced to the SAPC ASM in London in 2018.
+Creative Enquiry was first introduced to the SAPC ASM in Bristol in 2011 and then again in London in 2018.
 View the gallery from SAPC ASM 2018.

 2. Send by email any long text files and visual and sound files accompanying this submission